malinir/Project-Getting-and-Cleaning-Data/codebook.md

 Explanation of the variables:
 -----------------------------

-Subject: Identification of each of the subject.
+1. Subject: Identification of each of the subject.
 Ranging from 1 to 30.
-Activity: Identification of the activity that each of the subject performed.
+2. Activity: Identification of the activity that each of the subject performed.
 Values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-Avg-tBodyAcc-mean()-X: For a subject-activity pair, average value of the mean time domain body acceleration signal from the X plane.
+3. Avg-tBodyAcc-mean()-X: For a subject-activity pair, average value of the mean time domain body acceleration signal from the X plane.

-The details of each of the measurement is provided above in the feature selection section.
+The details of all other variables can be explained based on the explanation for the Avg-tBodyAcc-mean()-X variable.
+Details of each of the measurement is provided above in the feature selection section.